Linaro/website/_posts/2014/09/2014-09-24-last-day-linaro-connect-2014.markdown

 wordpress_id: 6715
 ---

 Friday September 19th was the last day of Linaro Connect USA 2014.
 The week ended with an afternoon keynote by Jim Zemlin, Executive Direcotr of the Linux Foundation after a packed morning of sessions covering topics from all segments.
-Following the keynote, there were demonstrations of some of the latest Linux developments on ARM.
-The demonstrations also included interactive demonstrations showcasing ARM-processor-based boards and Linaro builds by Linaro members, partners and the community.
-This was a great opportunity for everyone to get a hands on demonstration of what Linaro is enabling with ARM processor-based boards for Linux on ARM.
+Following the keynote, there were demonstrations of some of the latest Linux developments on Arm.
+The demonstrations also included interactive demonstrations showcasing Arm-processor-based boards and Linaro builds by Linaro members, partners and the community.
+This was a great opportunity for everyone to get a hands on demonstration of what Linaro is enabling with Arm processor-based boards for Linux on Arm.

 After a fantastic week in Burlingame, CA we are already looking forward to our next Connect.
 Our next Linaro Connect will be February 9-13, 2015 in Hong Kong.
 Registration is now open -[ reserve your spot today!](http://connect.linaro.org/hkg15/)